clash402/echo-notes-api/README.md

 These are explicit current limits, not hidden guarantees.
 See [docs/architecture.md](docs/architecture.md) for the implemented pipeline and evolution triggers.

+The next product boundary is trustworthy recall: add correction and deletion before treating stored memory as durable, then evaluate semantic or hybrid retrieval against a keyword-search baseline.
+This keeps lifecycle governance and measurable retrieval quality ahead of secondary features such as automatic tagging.

 ## Note Pipeline

 ```text